aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 `;
 ```

-When you check the */graphql* folder, you will see that the CLI has generated all the necessary queries/mutations that you will need in your Todo app.
+When you check the */graphql* folder, you will see that the CLI has generated all the necessary queries/mutations that you may need in your Todo app.
 You will use them to perform CRUD (create-read-update-delete) operations on your data:

 type | operations
 --- | ---